For years I have been enamored with the basic principle of conservation of energy. I know that’s a bit weird, but since when is that a surprise?

 Often, however, deductive reasoning is very helpful, and I love collecting tools for my mental toolbox that help me out with this.
 I have found that one of the most powerful and useful of those tools is the principle of conservation of energy.
 In short, it says that in a closed system, energy can neither be created nor destroyed, but can only change form.
 This principle is exceedingly useful in cutting through thick layers of doubt, ambiguity, and bullshit when discussing or evaluating any number of energy-related topics, from tiny to immense.

 Conservation of energy is the kernel at the root of my argument in a previous post here that hydrogen won’t save us.
 By the way, that particular instance illustrates a particular challenge in evaluating any claim about energy: the system being evaluated must be closed.
-If the evaluation doesn’t encompass the entire system, it’s probably not be valid.
+If the evaluation doesn’t encompass the entire system, it’s probably not valid.

 Conservation of energy is beautiful for shortcutting around ambiguous and deceitful claims made by people trying to sell us on their latest (and always proprietary) devices, fuels, processes, etc. for free (or almost free) energy.
 If it walks and talks like a perpetual motion machine, then get out the waders, because it won’t work.

 Now we get to the specific reason why I chose tonight to wax prosaic about conservation of energy.
-Take a look at an article I saw today on CNN (follow the linked text).
+Take a look at an article I saw today on CNN (follow the linked text). edit 31 March 2019: I replaced the original link with an archive.org version.

 First, let me say that I’m actually impressed with the article, because unlike most times when things like this happen, the article stopped short of actually claiming that this is anything more than a really interesting accidental experiment result.
 I want to keep an eye on this so I can see what the scientists learn from it.
 I’m also very interested to learn more about the work that this developed from: trying to use RF energy as a way to kill cancer cells.
 Interested students should read the article and note that the novel part of that isn’t the heating effect of the RF, but the implication that they might be able to seed only the cancer cells with the nanoscopic metal particles that facilitate the heating.
 That’s pretty interesting.